Why is breast milk good for my baby?

 Does my baby need anything other than breast milk?

 Babies that are breastfed need a liquid vitamin D supplement of 400 IU every day.
-Breast milk has some vitamin D but it is not enough to meet your baby’s needs.
+Breast milk has a very small amount of vitamin D that is not enough to meet your baby’s needs.

 What do I eat when I am breastfeeding?

-Many breastfeeding mothers need 2 to 3 extra servings of food each day.
-Examples include fruit and yogurt for a snack, or an extra slice of toast at breakfast and an extra glass of milk at dinner.
+Women who are breastfeeding may need 2 to 3 extra servings of food each day.
+Examples include adding fruit and yogurt for a snack, or an extra slice of toast at breakfast and an extra glass of milk at dinner.

 It is important to drink plenty of fluids.
 Water is the healthiest option.
 Lower fat milk is also a good choice.
 It gives you calcium and other nutrients you need.

-Continue to take a multivitamin that has folic acid.
+Continue taking a multivitamin that has folic acid.

 Is there anything I can’t eat or drink?

-- Limit caffeine to 300 mg per day.
+Limit caffeine to 300 mg per day.
 This is 1 to 2 small (8 ounce or 237 mL) cups of coffee or about 4 small cups of tea.
-Caffeine is also found in some soft drinks or pop, sports drinks, over-the-counter medicines, and chocolate.
-Younger babies can be more sensitive to caffeine.
+Caffeine is also found in some soft drinks or pop, energy drinks, sports drinks, over-the-counter medicines, and chocolate.
+Younger babies may be more sensitive to caffeine.

 When do I get help with breastfeeding?